 Acquiring and constructing a shed in your back garden typically doesn’t require you to need planning permission, but it’s definitely worth familiarising yourself with the legal requirements prior to you starting your build!

 If you are a property or landowner planning any construction work, you are responsible for ensuring that any structure you erect complies with the applicable planning regulations and building codes.
-Failure to adhere to these regulations could result in the potential need to dismantle your shed or other any other garden building you may already have.
+Failure to adhere to these regulations could result in the potential need to dismantle your shed or any other garden building you may already have.
 This could include, a log cabin, summerhouse, gazebo, pergola, or something else.

 To locate your local planning department, you can enter your postal code on the government’s online Planning Portal.
 Or alternatively, contact your local council for more info.